vibha-eng/Stack/README.md

 # Stack
-Explain real-life scenarios where stack is more efficient than queue.
+Explain real-life scenarios where stack is more efficient than queue. circular queue is used to implement schedulars in OS

 Describe how recursion uses an implicit stack.
 Give a code-level explanation.